Learn How You Can Make An Ebook Feel More Like A Real Book

-Even with these restrictions, though, there are a still few ways to use formatting to make an ebook look and read more, well, a little bit more, like a real book.
+Even with these restrictions, though, there are still few ways to use formatting to make an ebook look and read more, well, a little bit more, like a real book.

 Use Page Breaks

-Run on pages do not look good in an ebook, so especially at the start of an ebook, use page breaks to separate the title, credits, dedication and Table of Contents pages.
+Run-on pages do not look good in an ebook, so especially at the start of an ebook, use page breaks to separate the title, credits, dedication, and Table of Contents pages.

 Insert a page break so that each new chapter starts on a new page.

 Never try to add space using the return key, as these spaces will be lost when your file is converted into ebook files such as epub or .mobi.

 Another use for line space is to add a little clear space between separators.

-Sure, it’s not a lot, but at least these four tips will make you ebook more enjoyable to read.
+Sure, it’s not a lot, but at least these few tips will make your ebook more enjoyable to read.